pimsmath/onlinecourses2020/content/courses/2025-2026/applied-stochastic-analysis/index.md

 ### Remote Access
 Remote access will be provided via zoom.
 The lectures will be delivered mostly on blackboards with occasional slides.
 PDF lecture notes will be handed out.

+### Availability
+This course is open to students from within the PIMS network of universities.